 “We [Chelsea and Denise] co-founded Good Friend in 2007 because we saw a need we knew we could fill.
-We are mothers of children on the spectrum, now teens on the spectrum.
-We watched our sons struggle to make friends with their classmates, and from other parents of children on the spectrum, we learned that our sons were not unique in their struggle.
+We are mothers of children on the spectrum, now young adults on the spectrum.
+We watched our learners struggle to make friends with their classmates, and from other parents of children on the spectrum, we learned that our children were not unique in their struggle.

-“As adults without autism, we struggle to understand autism ourselves.
-We knew it had to be difficult for classmates to understand autism.
-But more importantly, we knew it was difficult for classmates to see beyond the differences to find the similarities.
+“As adults without autism, we have gone from advocates to allies, soaking up lots of information along the way about what it means to be autistic — especially in a world designed by the neuromajority.
+We know it’s difficult for classmates and colleagues to understand autism.
+But more importantly, we know how important it is for peers to see beyond the differences to find the similarities.